RonenNess/sini/README.md

 ## 1.1.1

-- Updates .net version to 7.
+- Updated .net version to 7.
 - Fixed bug when converting ini to objects with booleans that are not 'true' or 'false'.
 - Removed useless old folder from git.